prisma/specs/generators/Readme.md

 These are the available RPCs:

-1. `generate` With the input `GeneratorOptions`.
+1. `generate` with the input `GeneratorOptions`.
 If the generator process crashes or returns an object containing an `error` property, the generator SDK can handle that error and show it to the user.
    If it simply returns an empty object `{}` for the result, it was a successful generation.